David Bowie gets new Madame Tussauds figure to mark his 75th birthday - pictures

 - 'Life on Mars?' by David Bowie: The making of the surreal glam masterpiece

-- QUIZ: How much do you know about David Bowie?
+- How much do you know about David Bowie?

-So a new waxwork is long overdue, and Madame Tussauds London has finally announced that a second figure is currently being created and will be unveiled later this year to mark the 75th anniversary of Bowie's birth.
+So a new waxwork was long overdue, and Madame Tussauds London has finally unveiled a second figure to mark the 75th anniversary of Bowie's birth.

 "On what would have been his 75th birthday the most fitting tribute for Madame Tussauds London to give to our old friend is the creation of a new figure.